 Procedures: 1.
-All training of personnel engaged in GLP trials should be documented in a training record, to be kept at the field facility.
+All training of personnel engaged in GLP trials should be documented in a training record.

-- 2. Training received from any source, should be noted as to the name of the event, date(s) of attendance, instructor(s) name(s), and subject(s) covered.
-A copy of any type of certificates issued should be retained in the personnel files at the location. - 3.
+- 2. Training received from any source, should be noted as to the title or description of the event, date(s) of attendance, instructor or organizer name, trainee name, and subject(s) covered.
+A copy of any type of certificates issued should be retained in the personnel files. - 3.
 Training on specific procedures and/or standard operating procedures (SOPs) should also be documented.
 Record the name of the person giving the instruction, the name of the person receiving the instruction, the date given and a concise statement of the instruction, or SOP (e.g. Dr. X explained to Mr. Y how to label the sample bags as per SOP xx on 6/2/18). - 4.
 Each person that collects data or supervises participants in GLP trials should have read and understood those sections of the protocol and the SOPs that pertain to their responsibilities.
 The Field Research Director (FRD) should record in their respective training records, the names of the personnel and dates that the SOPs were explained to them.
-This information should be placed in the personnel file.